chef/automate/components/docs-chef-io/content/automate/ha_config_gen.md

 ## SSH User and Group

-- `ssh user name` user name to ssh to cluster instances.
+- `ssh user name` user name to ssh to cluster instances Example `~/.ssh/my-key.pem`.
 - `ssh group name` group name which is associated with ssh user.
 - `ssh port no` port to do ssh, default is 22 incase you have different port then provide the ssh port number.
 - `ssh key file path` ssh key file path, same will be used to ssh to cluster instances.